mendoza-cm/GroupRiskScoreDifferences/README.md

 # Effect of Risk Score Difference on Classification Statistics

 This Shiny app explores how changes in risk scores affect classification performance.
-The tool visually demonstrates shifts in sensitivity, specificity, and overall accuracy as a function of decision thresholds and score variation.
+It visually demonstrates shifts in sensitivity, specificity, and overall accuracy as a function of decision thresholds and score variation.

 👉 [Launch the App](https://app-1.shinyapps.io/Noise/)

 ## About

-This app was originally developed to refute bias claims about COMPAS by ProPublica; it was used at the ASC 2016 Confernce.
-While the original source code has been misplaced, I am currently in the process of rebuilding and enhancing it with better visualizations and updated interactivity.
+Originally developed in response to ProPublica's bias claims about COMPAS, this app was presented at the 2016 ASC Conference to illustrate how small changes in scores can significantly impact classification metrics.
+While the original source code is no longer available, I am in the process of rebuilding and enhancing it with improved visualizations and interactivity.

 ## Planned Updates

-- Rebuild full Shiny source code using modern UI layout
+- Rebuild the full Shiny source code using a modern UI layout
 - Add download options for plots and statistics
-- Provide detailed methodology in a companion write-up
+- Provide a detailed methodology in a companion write-up

 ## License